 The amazing thing about blogging and entrepreneurship is that you make the rules.
 I’ve learned what works, what posts do well, how often I need to post to keep my traffic and revenue streams growing, what content gets featured and what brands expect from me.
 But this year, I needed a change.
 So I allowed myself to experiment to see how I can make this whole blogging and content creation thing fit more harmoniously into my life.
 I set myself free of these self-imposed limitations and structures and in the process have allowed my life to shape this blog, and not vice versa.
 I let go of my rigid, balanced publishing schedule and allow things to ebb and flow naturally — creating and sharing ideas as I feel inspired to, rather than when I’ve scheduled them into my editorial calendar (hence this post coming to you 2 months after I originally shot it!).

-Because JustineCelina is because is an extension of myself and my personal brand, it can grow and change with me.
+Because JustineCelina is an extension of myself and my personal brand, it can grow and change with me.
 It evolves as I evolve.
 In 2018, I’ve made changes to how often I post, the topics I cover and the mediums I explore.
 Long standing series, like my Monthly Beauty Favourites, have retired in order for new series, like our SPACE REFRESH, to emerge.
 I’ve focused on more FASHION and HOME based content — because that’s what I’m feeling inspired to create.
 There is nothing more creatively draining that pumping out content that doesn’t inspire you and it’s a surefire way to burn yourself out.